Pink Vintage Dresser with Gold Hardware

 I also filled in half of the old hardware holes so I could switch out the hardware.
 I love using either Bondo or Kwikwood to fill hardware holes because they dry super fast and super hard compared to regular wood filler!

-Here’s more about filling holes when replacing cabinet or furniture hardware and the best way to change hardware on a dresser!
+Here’s more about filling holes when replacing cabinet or furniture hardware and how to change hardware on a dresser!
+Check out our more detailed guide on how to prepare furniture for painting here.

 How to Prevent Bleed Through When Painting